JetBrains/intellij-sdk-docs/intro/sdk_style.md

 Consistent text styles are used to standardize references and keywords:
 * Menu paths are formatted as bold with pipe characters separating each level: \*\*Preferences \\\| Editor\*\* (**Preferences \| Editor**)
 * Keywords and quotations are formatted as italic: \_UI Theme\_ (_UI Theme_)
-* File names and paths, in-paragraph code fragments, and language keywords are formatted as code: \`interface\` (`interface`),
+* File names and paths, and language keywords are formatted as code: \`interface\` (`interface`) See [Syntax Highlighting](#syntax-highlighting) for more details about representing in-paragraph code fragments.
 * File formats are shown as all capital letters: PNG and XML.
 * File name extensions are not capitalized when part of a full file name, path, or URL: `filename.ext`.
+* Represent keyboard shortcuts with HTML elements: `press <kbd>Alt</kbd>+<kbd>Insert</kbd>` becomes "press <kbd>Alt</kbd>+<kbd>Insert</kbd>"
 * [Links](#links) have a particular format depending on the type of link.

+### Terminology
 Consistent terminology helps the reader grasp new concepts more quickly:
 * The open source code in the GitHub repository `intellij-community` is known as the _IntelliJ Platform_.
   Use the full phrase in SDK documentation.
 * IDEs based on the IntelliJ Platform are described as _IntelliJ Platform-based IDEs_.
-  Once that term is used on a page, after that authors may use IDEs
+  Once that term is used on a page, authors may use _IDEs_
-* When referring to JetBrains products always use the full name such as _IntelliJ IDEA_.
+* When referring to JetBrains products always use the full name such as _IntelliJ IDEA Ultimate Edition_.
+  However, only use product names when extensibility or functionality is particular to a product.

-### Syntax highlighting
+### Syntax Highlighting
+In-paragraph code fragments and IntelliJ Platform APIs are formatted according to these rules:
+* Avoid using qualifiers like "`foo` interface" or "`foo` abstract class."
+  Just refer to `foo`.
+* Use the FQN when first introducing an extension point on a page.
+  Rather than `stubIndex`, introduce `com.intellij.stubindex`.
+  Subsequent mentions on the page can be `stubIndex`.
+  Exception: the FQN is not used when an extension point is introduced in an upsource [link](#links).
+* Method names always use empty parentheses: `bar()`.
+  Method names are prefixed with the class/interface name when needed for clarity: `foo.bar()`.

 Source code can be represented by using [GitHub Flavoured Markdown](https://help.github.com/articles/github-flavored-markdown/) code fences, which are three backticks:

         ```
             // Source code goes here...
         ```

 Syntax highlighting can be applied by specifying the language after the first set of ticks:

         ```csharp
             // Some C# code
         ```

         ```java
             // Some Java code
         ```

 Here is the list of [supported languages](https://github.com/jneen/rouge/wiki/List-of-supported-languages-and-lexers), and also [Kotlin](https://kotlinlang.org), of course.

+Whole files can be imported on a page.
+The advantage is the code can come from code_samples, so it will be live code that isn't silently stale.
+The disadvantage is the file may contain a large class, too large for the documentation page to be effective.

+        ```java
+            // include statement
+        ```

-Please keep code samples concise and avoid any unnecessary "surrounding" code or import statements.
+In any case, please keep code samples concise and avoid any unnecessary "surrounding" code or import statements.

 <!-- //TODO: Not currently supported by rouge, or by the site's CSS